MyWheels/viscousjs/README.md

 - Other kinds of iteration
 - The comment, cycle, increment, decrement, raw, and capture tags

-And then there are certain features that I'm not planning to add (unless someone wishes to contribute):
+And then there are certain features that I'm probably won'y be adding (unless someone wishes to contribute):

-- The assignment, include, case/when, layout, render, and tablerow tags
+- The include, case/when, layout, render, and tablerow tags

 ## Usage